-The GSO 2040 Comprehensive Plan's Future Land Use Map designates the property as Residential which includes both single-and multi-family residential.
+The Future Land Use Map designates this location as Residential.
+The Residential designation includes both single and multifamily residential.
 Other uses should generally be in the scale of a Neighborhood- or a District- Scaled Activity Center as described in the Future Built Form Map, in a form that is appropriate to the character of the area.
 Many residential areas include commercial corridors, and future development along these corridors should be oriented to the corridor to avoid negative impacts to adjacent residences.

-The Comprehensive Plan's Future Built Form Map currently designates this property as Urban General.
-Applicable characteristics of the Urban General classification include, but are not limited the following:
+The Comprehensive Plan's Future Built Form Map currently designates the subject property as Urban General.
+Applicable characteristics of the Urban General classification include the following:

 - 1. Setbacks, building orientation, building materials, height, and scale of residential buildings are considered within the existing neighborhood context. - 2.
-New housing helps increase the range of choice, supply, and adds additional appropriately-scaled density with: Missing Middle housing; mid-rise multi-family; and high-rise multi-family in Activity Centers and along Mixed-Use Corridors. - 3.
+New housing helps increase the range of choice, supply, and adds additional appropriatelyscaled density with: Missing Middle housing; mid-rise multi-family; and high-rise multi-family in Activity Centers and along Mixed-Use Corridors. - 3.
 Transitions between neighborhoods and different land uses provide continuity in scale, density, intensity with adjacent uses. - 4.
 Cut-through traffic is minimized. - 5.
 New freestanding or expanded business areas are created within or adjoining an existing Activity Center or as part of creating a new Activity Center. - 6.
 Exterior building materials are durable, sustainable, and contribute positively to the character of the public realm. - 7.
 The size and impact of surface parking lots is minimized through landscaping, screening, narrow curb-cuts, and use of glare-free, no-spill lighting. - 8.
 New sidewalks contribute to the completion of a sidewalk network.